bitsmovelatan/BitsmovePage/FertilityToken/README.md

-# 😄 HahToken Platform
+# 🌸 FertilityToken Platform

 A comprehensive blockchain-based token platform with community engagement, storytelling, and tokenized incentives.

 ## 📋 Overview

-HahToken combines modern web technologies with blockchain to create an engaging ecosystem where users can:
+FertilityToken combines modern web technologies with blockchain to create an engaging ecosystem where users can:
 - 📖 Share and read community stories
-- 🪙 Receive HAH tokens for participation
+- 🪙 Receive FERT tokens for participation
 - 🌍 Connect with others globally in multiple languages
 - 🔒 Benefit from transparent, secure blockchain transactions